 Mental health issues don’t always have an obvious cause.
 They just seem to come out of nowhere sometimes.
 And they linger.
 If it is a mental health problem it will go on for several weeks or months.

 What do I do if a loved one seems triggered?

 If someone is experiencing mental health issues, it can be harder than usual to communicate with them.

 Do reach out anyway – what matters is that the other person feels cared for.
 But if possible educate yourself first on best ways to help those in distress, such as by reading our articles:

 Want to offer counselling to a loved one or friend in distress?
 Or need some for yourself in these troubled times?
-Our roster of top London therapists is now available by telephone or Skype.
+Our roster of top London therapists is now available by telephone or online.
 Or use our booking platform that connects you to a huge array of online counsellors for every budget.